mozilla/deepspeech-playbook/ENVIRONMENT.md

 First, [follow the DeepSpeech documentation to create and activate a virtual environment and clone DeepSpeech into the environment](https://deepspeech.readthedocs.io/en/master/TRAINING.html).
 Install the DeepSpeech training code and dependencies.

----

-@todo do we have a heuristic for the volume of data that can be reasonably trained using a CPU only?
-Obviously the CPU itself and the number of cores it has will influence this significantly, but I wonder if there are any rules of thumb?
-That way, we can say here that if you have just a CPU then it's probably not worth spinning up a Docker container to train in.

----

 ## Create and rename the Dockerfile

 Follow the DeepSpeech documentation to make the `Dockerfile`, ie